Monfffy/Python/README.md

-# Python
+# Python-ApproxMatchLocNames
-This is repository of Python codes.
+This is repository of Python codes for Approx Match Location Names.